U-103

 9 Oct 1940

-On the morning of this day, U-103 sighted convoy SC-6.
-After a successful attack at 2200hrs the boat was depth charged by a convoy escort.
+U-103 sighted convoy SC 6 in the morning of this day in 1940.
+After a successful attack at 2200 hrs the boat was depth charged by a convoy escort.

 11 Nov 1940

-On 11 Nov, 1940 northwest of Ireland, in position 56.28N, 14.13W, the British corvette HMS Rhododendron depth charged a German U-boat.
-This attack was thought to have sunk the U-104 but that turned out to be not the case.
+On 11 Nov, 1940, NW of Ireland in position 56.28N, 14.13W, the British corvette HMS Rhododendron depth charged a German U-boat.
+This attack was thought to have sunk U-104, but the target was actually U-103, which escaped unscathed.

 21 Nov 1940

-During an attack on convoy OB-244 (2 ships sunk) one of the convoy vessels turned to ram the surfaced boat.
-The boat fired a torpedo towards the oncoming ship but missed and just managed to evade the ramming without any damages.
+During an attack on convoy OB 244 NW of Ireland in which two ships were sunk, one of the convoy vessels turned to ram the surfaced U-103.
+U-103 fired a torpedo at the vessel, which missed, and just managed to evade ramming.
 (Sources: Blair, vol 1, page 208)

 22 May 1943